Calcium plays a key role in keeping our bodies healthy, not just for maintaining normal bones and teeth, but also for regulating muscle function.1

 The best dried fruit for calcium

-Fruits may not spring to mind as great vegan calcium sources, but are a particularly good source.
+Fruits may not spring to mind as great vegan calcium sources, but they are a particularly good source.

 While figs top the list here, other dried fruits such as raisins, prunes and apricots are also excellent ways of getting more calcium into your diet.